CBD (Cannabidiol) oil is the ubiquitous product associated with CBD and derived from hemp.

 Let’s run through each cannabis extraction method in more detail to familiarise yourself with the advantages and disadvantages of each:

 The gold standard to extract CBD oil uses highly pressurised carbon dioxide known as a supercritical state, to separate the compounds in the plant material.

 This is the most common extraction method you will see used for CBD products, and there is a good reason for it: supercritical CO2 is highly efficient.
 It uses no solvents per se (CO2 acts as a solvent at high pressure) so there is no risk of residual solvents left behind in the final product.

 Usually, CO2 is a gas, but to use it for extraction purposes, it needs to turn into a liquid where it acts as a solvent.
 To achieve this, CO2 is compressed and heated at the same time, morphing into a high-pressure gas and fluid at the same time.

-While using solvents has had some bad press, it’s still a beneficial and cost-effective (especially at scale), way to isolate cannabis compounds and maintain other plant matter intact.
+While explicitly adding solvents on top of biomass has had its share of bad press, it’s still a beneficial and cost-effective (especially at scale), way to isolate cannabis compounds and maintain other plant matter intact.

 Butane and propane are the most popular solvents used in small to medium-size facilities, and the machinery usually operates at between 50-100 PSI.

-These two catalysts are non-polar solvents, with a low boiling point, meaning they bind perfectly with the plant matter while preserving all the desirable compounds found in hemp.
+These two catalysts are non-polar solvents, with a low boiling point, meaning they bind perfectly with the plant matter while preserving all the desirable compounds found in cannabis.